DeanKellham/cloud-architecture-portfolio/adrs/IN-0002-aws-iam-user-access[redacted].md

 ## Considered Options

 * Retain account-specific IAM User accounts.
 Continues to present high admin labour.
-* Employ AWS IAM Identity Centre and AD Connector to use our on-premises Active Directory Domain identities.
+* Employ AWS IAM Identity Center and AD Connector to use our on-premises Active Directory Domain identities.
 This would need to be deployed in each managed AWS Account.
 Rejected because customer accounts reside in their own AWS Organizations, making a centralized cross-organization Identity Center complex compared to a Hub-and-Spoke STS model.
 * Employ Cross-account IAM Roles in managed AWS Accounts that can be assumed by IAM Users within [MSP]'s AWS Account.
 Use CloudFormation templates to standardise deployment of these IAM Roles.
 Use IAM Policies within [MSP]'s AWS Account to control access to customer AWS Accounts.

 ## Decision Outcome